Advocacy for Peaceful, Constructive US Policies

 on US policy

-The YPP has produced a new report on the current state of US involvement in Yemen, along with recommendations for the US administration and Congress.
+In late 2016 we produced a comprehensive report on the current state of US involvement in Yemen, along with recommendations for the US administration and Congress.
 The YPP advocates the development of a more just and constructive policy, one that is in line with America’s values and its obligations under international law, and that respects the civil and human rights of the Yemeni people.
-Unfortunately, the actions of the new US administration in its first two weeks in office indicate an opposite approach.
-The YPP is concerned that the administration intends to escalate America’s military involvement in Yemen.
-Such a course of action would have disastrous consequences for the Yemeni people, and would make America less safe as well.
-The recommendations published here will form the basis of our advocacy efforts in 2017 and beyond, as we work to transform the US-Yemen relationship for the good of both Yemenis and Americans.
+Unfortunately, the actions of the Trump administration have followed an opposite approach.
+The recommendations published here have formed the basis of our advocacy efforts in 2017 and beyond, as we work to transform the US-Yemen relationship for the good of both Yemenis and Americans.